opencontainers/tob/CHARTER.md

 ## 6. Technical Oversight Board (TOB)

 a.
-The TOB is responsible for managing conflicts, violations of procedures or guidelines and any cross-project or high-level issues that cannot be resolved in the TDC for OCI Projects.
-The TOB shall also be responsible for adding, removing or reorganizing OCI Projects.
+The OCI shall have a Technical Oversight Board ("TOB"), which is responsible for managing conflicts, violations of procedures or guidelines and any cross-project or high-level issues that cannot be resolved by the TDC.
 The TOB shall not dictate or interfere with the day-to-day work of individual OCI Projects or their decisions.

 b.
 The TOB shall be responsible for adopting any policies related to the scope of the TOB and ensuring they are documented publicly.